ropensci/stplanr/README.md

 For more examples, `example("line2route")`.

-`gOverline` is a function which takes a series of route-allocated lines, splits them into unique segmentes and aggregates the values of overlapping lines.
+`overline` is a function which takes a series of route-allocated lines, splits them into unique segmentes and aggregates the values of overlapping lines.
 This can represent where there will be most traffic on the transport system, as illustrated